 In December 2018, we entered into the Janssen Agreement, under which we are responsible for the costs associated with our salesforce in promoting SIMPONI® in the United States.
 Janssen is responsible for all other costs associated with our promotion of SIMPONI® under the Janssen Agreement.
 In exchange for our sales and co-promotional services, we are entitled to a quarterly tiered promotion fee based on the incremental increase in total prescribed units of SIMPONI® for that quarter over a predetermined baseline.
 For all periods presented, the tiered promotion fee ranged from \$750 to \$1,250 per prescription over a predetermined baseline.
-Due in part to COVID-19, in June 2020 we amended the Janssen Agreement, pursuant to which the predetermined average baseline for total prescribed units of SIMPONI® for each remaining quarter in 2020, starting with the quarter ending June 30, 2020, was adjusted to approximately 26,000 prescribed units per quarter, due in part to COVID-19 and subject to adjustment under certain circumstances.
+Due in part to COVID-19, in June 2020 we amended the Janssen Agreement, pursuant to which the predetermined average baseline for total prescribed units of SIMPONI® for each remaining guarter in 2020, starting with the guarter ending June 30, 2020, was adjusted to approximately 26,000 prescribed units per guarter, and subject to adjustment under certain circumstances.
 For each of the third and fourth quarters of 2020, we will receive a minimum promotion fee of \$0.3 million and the fee will be capped at 5% above the adjusted predetermined baseline.
 The predetermined baseline for 2021 will be agreed upon by us and Janssen no later than November 30, 2020.
 The Janssen Agreement expires on December 31, 2021, unless extended by us for an additional 12 months upon 180 days written notice prior to the end of the current term.
 If we elect to extend the term, the predetermined baseline for 2022 will be subject to future agreement by us and Janssen.
 Janssen may terminate the Janssen Agreement at any time for any reason upon 30 days' notice to us, and we may terminate the Janssen Agreement for any reason at the end of any calendar quarter upon 30 days' notice to Janssen.
 Either party may terminate the Janssen Agreement in the event of the other party's default of any of its material obligations under the agreement if such default remains uncured for a specified period of time following receipt of written notice of such default.

-We recognized approximately \$2.1 million and \$0.4 million in revenue for the six months ended June 30, 2020 and 2019, respectively, for our promotional efforts under the Janssen Agreement.
+We recognized approximately \$1.3 million and \$0.4 million in revenue for the three months ended September 30, 2020 and 2019, respectively, and \$3.4 million and \$0.8 million in revenue for the nine months ended September 30, 2020 and 2019, respectively, for our promotional efforts under the Janssen Agreement.